Equality, diversity and wellbeing

 The School's mission is to support a diverse community of staff and students, and to ensure that every member is able to reach their full potential.
 We are committed to providing an inclusive environment that enables all staff and students to succeed independently of protected and unprotected characteristics (Equality Act 2010).

 We are also dedicated to improving the working environment to safeguard physical and mental wellbeing.
-To help deliver this, the School's Diversity and Inclusivity Committee meets once a term to action and shape the School's agenda on these topics.
+To help deliver this, the School's Diversity and Inclusion Committee meets once a term to shape and action the School's agenda on these topics.
 We have representatives from all groups of staff and students.
 In order to provide strategic leadership on inclusivity and diversity issues, and to inform future priorities for action, the Committee is informed by data collection instruments used at the University (for example, the annual student and staff surveys) and by reporting from all School committees.
 This informs our priorities for action, and ensures that these priorities are embedded in School policy and practice, and align with the University equality, diversity and wellbeing policies and objectives.

 - Head of School - Julian Park